Product management interviews can vary wildly from company to company and even team to team.

 "I like to start with 'Tell me about a feature you'd design for our product.'
 This gives the candidate a chance to dive into the fun stuff.
 Once they've described that, I'll ask them what reports / graphs / analyses they'd design in advance of launching that feature to determine whether it'd be a success or not."

 Preet Anand, PM at Lyft, ex-Zynga, Founder at Patreonus

 These interviews are structured and focused on a specific product challenge that the interviewer wants to walk through with the candidate.
 In many cases, the interviewer will use a scenario modeled after a real challenge from that specific company.

 "I like to take a particular feature on our roadmap and tell the candidate there are 3 options to build it.
-One of them is the full feature, with takes 6 months to build and comes with all the bells and whistles.
+One of them is the full feature, which takes 6 months to build and comes with all the bells and whistles.
 Then I provide two shorter ways to build it and lay those out.
 The core question is which would you pursue and why?
-There isn't a right answer but I want to see them think through the options logically and demonstrating PM skills like strategic thinking, prioritization abilities, communication, etc. For example, many candidates miss prioritization all together.
-They don't even ask why this feature is on the roadmap all together!"
+There isn't a right answer but I want to see them think through the options logically and demonstrate PM skills like strategic thinking, prioritization abilities, communication, etc. For example, many candidates miss prioritization altogether.
+They don't even ask why this feature is on the roadmap altogether!"